Appendix A: Definition of Reporting Terms

 Scale Score

 All reporting is based on scale scores.
-A scale score for each interim assessment is displayed within CERS along with the performance level achieved corresponding to the earned scaled score.
+A scale score for each interim assessment is displayed within CERS along with the achievement level corresponding to the earned scale score.

 Achievement Levels and Proficiency

-Below is the set of achievement level descriptors (ALDs) used for the CAST Interim Assessments.
+Next is the set of ALDs used for the CAST Interim Assessments.
 The purpose of these descriptors is to specify, in content terms, the knowledge and skills that students display at the three levels of achievement for the CAST Interim Assessments.
+Table B.1 provides the set of ALDs used for the CAST Interim Assessments.

-Although the ALDs are intended to aid interpretation of performance levels, they will be less informative than scale scores for describing student gains over time or changes in performance gaps among groups because they do not reveal changes of student scores within the bands defined by the performance levels.
+Although the ALDs are intended to aid interpretation of achievement levels, they will be less informative than scale scores for describing student gains over time or changes in achievement gaps among groups because they do not reveal changes of student scores within the bands defined by the achievement levels.
 Furthermore, there is not a critical shift in student knowledge or understanding that occurs at a single cut-score point.
-Therefore, the performance levels should be understood as representing approximations of levels at which students demonstrate mastery of a set of concepts and skills as well as the concepts and skills associated with the scale scores just above and below the score received.
-A performance level should be understood as a general band of performance.
+Therefore, the achievement levels should be understood as representing approximations of levels at which students demonstrate mastery of a set of concepts and skills as well as the concepts and skills associated with the scale scores just above and below the score received.
+An achievement level should be understood as a general band of performance.

 A student is considered proficient in the content if test results place the score received in Level 3.
 Therefore, the Level 3 cut score is somewhat analogous to a proficiency line; in other words, a score at or above the Level 3 cut score indicates that the student understands and can apply subject-area knowledge to the standards measured by the assessment.